Kamala Harris to visit Seattle Tuesday, address clean energy

 Vice President Kamala Harris will speak at McKinstry, a Seattle green construction company, to tout the Biden administration’s climate and clean energy efforts Tuesday.

 Harris is expected to arrive at King County International Airport at 11:10 a.m. and speak at McKinstry at noon.
-She will be joined at McKinstry by Energy Secretary Jennifer Granholm.
+She will be joined at McKinstry by Energy Secretary Jennifer Granholm, who will also speak at the event along with U.S. Sen Maria Cantwell, D-WA, Gov. Jay Inslee and Seattle Mayor Bruce Harrell, as well as Dean Allen, Chairman and CEO of McKinstry, and Cameron Bowers, a refrigeration technician at the company.

 The vice president will also get an update from McKinstry on energy efficient upgrades enabled by the Inflation Reduction Act, which President Joe Biden signed into law nearly a year ago.
 Among other provisions, the legislation aimed to spur clean energy development.